 Torres is a graduate of the University of Puerto Rico, Río Piedras.
 Here, he received a BA in theater and philosophy.
 He went on to continue his studies in video art, installation, and performance at the University of Puerto Rico, Cayey.

-This exhibition runs through December 19, 2020, at LatchKey Gallery, which is located at 323 Canal Street in New York City.
+This exhibition runs through December 19, 2020, at LatchKey Gallery, which is located at 173 Henry Street in New York, NY.
 Those who want to learn more about the exhibition can contact the gallery online.

 Interview With the Artist

 – “Sombras Fracturadas | Fractured Shadows” exhibition, currently running at LatchKey Gallery in NYC, is the latest art project you have worked on.
 What is this show about?